-Now if you are truly concerned about cooking with beer in a meal you will be serving to your children (a valid point) you can read up more on this excellent article HERE.
+If you are concerned about cooking with beer in a meal you will be serving to your children (a valid point) you can read up more on this excellent article HERE.
 Bottom line is that according to the US Department of Agriculture, a stew containing beer and cooked in the slow-cooker for 2.5 hours will ultimately have 0.0025 percent alcohol left in it.
-Since this soup cooks on low for 8 hours or high for 5, we’re all still being responsible parents here.
+The beer is here to provide flavor!

 - 1 onion, diced